 There’s an old saying (from Capa) bandied about a lot in photography “if your pictures aren’t good enough, you’re not close enough”.
 I used to think that this referred to physical proximity, getting into someone’s face, right up there close.
 It took a long time and many hard knocks for me to realise I was completely wrong.
 Jim’s work demonstrates the real meaning of ‘close’.
 It’s really all about empathy, trust and understanding.

 Has this post made a few of you feel just a little uncomfortable?
 Yes?
 Good.
 Because I am uncomfortable too.
-Jim’s work has made me realise I can do much more for people like Simon.
+Jim’s work has made me realise I, as a photographer, can do much more for people like Simon.
 And I’m going to try.
 Will you?